barneyb/lgrep/README.md

 2024-07-01 01:25:48.000 some other unrelated log message
 ```

-If we're `grep`ing for errors, we might try this:
+If you're `grep`ing for errors, you might try this:

 ```
 % grep -i error app.log